The Most Common Fatigue Causes, According to Experts

 The only treatment is avoiding foods that contain gluten.
 Naturally gluten-free foods include fruits and vegetables, fish and meat, beans, rice, potatoes, and quinoa.

-Sleep apnea is more than just trouble getting enough Zz’s.
+Sleep apnea is more than just trouble getting enough sleep.
 It’s when your airways close and you actually stop breathing repeatedly during the night, which, needless to say, wakes you up pretty quickly.
 Because of those frequent disruptions, people with sleep apnea walk around exhausted.

 It’s more common in people who are obese and, like obesity, adds to your risk for high blood pressure, heart disease, and stroke.

 The go-to treatment for sleep apnea is a continuous positive airway pressure (CPAP) device, which keeps the airways open while you sleep.
-CPAP machines work, but many people don’t like wearing them and are turning to oral devices now on the market instead.
+CPAP machines work, but many people don’t like wearing them and are turning to oral devices now instead.
 The only actual cure for sleep apnea is losing weight or surgery to remove tissue from your throat.

 Chronic fatigue syndrome